vanga/docker-filebeat/README.md

 ## Run

-`docker run -v /path/to/filebeat.conf:/etc/filebeat/filebeat.conf prima/filebeat:1`
+`docker run -v /path/to/filebeat.conf:/etc/filebeat/filebeat.conf prima/filebeat:1 -c /etc/filebeat/filebeat.conf`

 Or, you can create your own derived image, with the configuration in the image itself.